-People interested in HVAC quickly discover why these careers are growing so quickly.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+There are several reasons why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners